Reducing Downtime with Remote Monitoring and Control

 • Tool wear approaching replacement threshold

-• Coolant level drops below minimum
+• Coolant level drops below minimum operating limits

-Efficiency Alerts:
+Efficiency Alerts

 • Machine idle time exceeds normal parameters

-• Cycle time increasing beyond acceptable range
+• Cycle time increases beyond acceptable thresholds

-• Quality metrics trending downward
+• Quality metrics trend downward over consecutive runs

-Maintenance Alerts:
+Maintenance Alerts

 • Predictive maintenance window approaching

-• Component replacement recommended
+• Component replacement recommended based on condition

 • Calibration schedule due